lavanet/lava/x/rewards/README.md

 * SpecStake = Total effective stake of providers in this spec.
 * SpecShares = Weight factor for the spec (determined in each spec)

-The total spec payout is distributed between providers proportional to the rewards they collected from subscriptions throughtout the month.
+The total spec payout is distributed between providers proportional to the rewards they collected from subscriptions throughout the month.
 Each provider will get bonus rewards according to the following formula:

 ```math
 Provider Bonus Rewards = Total Spec Payout \cdot \frac{\sum_{\text{payment} \; i} (\text{{provider base rewards}}_{i,j} \times \text{{adjustment}}_{i,j})}{\sum_{\text{provider}\;j'}\sum_{\text{payment} \; i}  (\text{{provider base rewards}}_{i,j'}  )}